jhonfe64/React-gifs-app/README.md

 # Gifs-web-appication

-this web application Build in reactjs get gifs from giphy api, also includes a dark mode.
+this web application Build in React js gets gifs from giphy api, also includes a dark mode.

 ### This project use the followig tecnologies